Lost Boundaries: Plot

 In 1922, Scott Mason Carter graduates from Chase Medical School in Chicago and marries Marcia.
-Both are light-skinned enough to be mistaken for whites.
+Both are African American but are light-skinned enough to be mistaken for whites.
 Scott has landed an internship, but his fellow graduate, the dark-skinned Jesse Pridham, wonders if he will have to work as a Pullman porter until there is an opening in a black hospital.

 When Scott goes to Georgia, the black hospital director tells him that the board of directors has decided to give preference to Southern applicants and rescinds the job offer when he sees him.
 The couple live in Boston with Marcia's parents, who have been passing as white.
 Her father and some of their black friends suggest they do the same.
 Instead, Scott continues to apply as a Negro and is repeatedly rejected.
 Scott finally yields, quits his job making shoes, and masquerades as white for a one-year internship in Portsmouth, New Hampshire.

 There, Scott responds to an emergency.
 At an isolated lighthouse, he has to operate immediately on a sport fisherman who is bleeding to death.
 His patient turns out to be Dr. Walter Bracket, the well-known director of a local clinic.
 Impressed, Dr. Bracket offers Scott a position as town doctor in Keenham (a fictionalized version of Keene, New Hampshire), replacing Bracket's recently deceased father.
 Scott declines, explaining that he is a Negro.
 Dr. Bracket, though he admits he would not have made the offer had he known, recommends Scott take the job without revealing his race.
 With his wife pregnant, Scott reluctantly agrees.
 Scott and Marcia are relieved when their newborn son appears as white as they do.